HenryDykhne/projectiles-learning/README.md

 2) Navigate to folder with `Projectiles.R` file.
 3) Run the following command: `Rscript Projectiles.R`.
 # Notes
 * Graphics will not be displayed when running in the terminal.
+Instead, they will be generated and placed in the same folder under the name `Rplots.pdfs`